 But, like ADHD, procrastination is a part of me.
 Here are three reasons why procrastination is my best motivator.

-Having the pressure of a deadline looming means I have to get things done.
-Self-imposed deadlines have sadly never worked for me, which is why I can't just decide I’m going to get everything done by the 15th instead of the 30th.
+The deadline pressure looming over me means I have to get things done.
+Sadly, self-imposed deadlines have never worked for me.
+I can't decide to get everything done by the 15th instead of the 30th and follow through on that.
 It is what it is.

 "Attention deficit" is right there in the full name of ADHD.
-For me though, procrastinating means the paradoxical ADHD symptom of hyperfocus may be more likely to kick into gear.
-Hyperfocus can be entirely nonproductive, like when I spend too many hours listening to podcasts while playing 2048.
+For me, though, procrastinating means I'm more likely to channel the paradoxical ADHD symptom of hyperfocus.

-But other times, in the midst of a flurry of needing to get things done due to procrastination, hyperfocus can be my best friend.
-When I’m sailing toward a deadline it can be difficult to make myself stop working, especially on projects I'm interested in.
+But other times, amid a flurry of needing to get things done due to procrastination, hyperfocus is my best friend.
+When sailing toward a deadline, it can be difficult to stop working, especially on projects I'm interested in.

-If people with ADHD can figure out how to harness their ability to hyperfocus on things that are important, we can invest our time where it matters.
+If people with ADHD can learn to hyperfocus on what's important, we can invest our time where it matters.

-Developing strategies to interrupt hyperfocus can be ideal — for instance, Qbserve makes my computer make a doom sort of noise when I've spent more than two hours on “distracting” activities.
+So, hyperfocus can be a double-edged sword.
+But developing strategies to interrupt hyperfocus can be ideal.
+For instance, Qbserve makes a "doom" noise through my speakers when I've spent more than two hours on distracting activities.

-Software, calendar reminders, or enlisting actual people to help interrupt hyperfocus and ensure your focus is where it needs to be can help make the most of this ADHD trait.
+I use software, calendar reminders, or enlisting actual people to help interrupt my hyperfocus.
+All these things can ensure your focus is where it needs to be, effectively "training" this ADHD trait.

-This may not help in every employment scenario, but it sure helps me.
-Many entrepreneurs and modern-day thinkers are procrastinators, so it can't be all bad — and especially so if you're creative.
+Procrastination may not help in every workplace or employment scenario, but it sure helps me.
+Many entrepreneurs and modern-day thinkers are procrastinators.
+So, it can't be all bad — especially if you're creative.

-In a 2010 study, researchers noted that "reflective rumination” significantly increased creativity scores, and indecision increased rumination.
-The full circle of these findings, again, lends well to the inner workings of the ADHD mind.
-Since we’re typically creative overthinkers and procrastinators, people with ADHD may truly reap the creative benefits of procrastination.
+In a 2010 study about rumination and how it affects creativity, researchers noted that "reflective rumination" increased creativity scores, while indecision increased rumination.
+Again, the full circle of these findings lends well to the inner workings of the ADHD mind.
+Since we can be creative over-thinkers and procrastinators, people with ADHD may reap the creative benefits of procrastination.

-So, it's not just in my head: There’s some research that also says procrastination can be our best motivator.
-As long as it's implemented correctly — and perhaps with some degree of purpose.
+So, it's not all in my head: Some research also says procrastination can be our best motivator.
+As long as it's implemented correctly — and with some degree of purpose.

-The key to not being dragged down by procrastination is to figure out how — and if — procrastination is actually motivating for you.
-Take some time to reflect if you are more or less productive as a result of procrastination.
+The key to managing procrastination is figuring out how — and if — it can motivate you.
+Take time to reflect if you are more or less productive due to procrastination.

-If procrastination is preventing you from hitting deadlines and you truly aren't getting necessary tasks done, strategize how you can use procrastination to your benefit.
-Or, see if you need to implement organizational tools to make work more manageable, such as using a planner, breaking things down, or finding a coach (formal or informal) to help you stay on track.
+If procrastination prevents you from hitting deadlines and you aren't getting necessary tasks done, strategize how to use it to your benefit.
+Or, see if you need to implement organizational tools to make work more manageable.
+Use a planner, break tasks down, or find a coach (formal or informal) to help you stay on track.

-Maybe you’re like me and find that crunch time before a deadline is helpful, motivating, and doesn't stress you out.
-If this is the case, it's definitely OK to embrace this part of you — and get things done.
+You may find that the "crunch time" before a deadline is helpful, motivating, and doesn't stress you out.
+If this is the case, it's OK to embrace this part of you — and get things done.

 The information presented is solely for educational purposes, not as specific advice for the evaluation, management, or treatment of any condition.